louthy/language-ext/README.md

             RecordType<TestStruct>.EqualityTyped(this, other);
     }
 ```

-> NOTE: Inheritance is not supported in `Record` derived types.
-So, if you derive a type from a type that derives from `Record` then you won't magically inherit any equality, ordering, hash-code, etc. behaviours.
-This feature is explicitly here to implement record-like functionality, which - in other functional languages - do not support inheritance.
-Equality of origin is explicitly checked for also.

 ## The awful `out` parameter
 This has to be one of the most awful patterns in C#: